indynz/angularJS-CafeTownsend/README.md

 # CafeTownsend - AngularJS

 <br/>
-This project is an HTML5 implementation of the infamous CafeTownsend application.
-Cafe Townsend is a well known application to demonstrate any MVC framework for using Flex or ActionScript.
-There are already ports of Cairngorm, Mate, PureMVC, Spring ActionScript, RobotLegs and now Swiz.
+This project is an HTML5/Javascript implementation of the infamous CafeTownsend application.
+CafeTownsend is a well known application created to demonstrate various MVC frameworks using Flex or ActionScript.
+There are known ports using Cairngorm, Mate, PureMVC, Spring ActionScript, RobotLegs and Swiz.

-Recently a developer contributed an HTML5/Javascript port of the application using in the [SpineJS MVC Framework](http://spinejs.com/).
+Recently a developer contributed an HTML5 port of the application using the javascript [Spine](http://spinejs.com/) MVC framework.

 *  [CafeTownsend - Javascript with AngularJS Ioc]()      … blog pending.
 *  [CafeTownsend - Javascript with SpineJS MVC](http://www.websector.de/blog/2011/12/31/spine-js-cafe-townsend-example/)